 Trench convectors are a good option for buildings with suspended floors where space for radiator panels is limited.
 This is often the case with Kitchen / Family areas with extensive glass windows and doors.

-Install trench fan coil convectors in suspended floors parallel to structural floor joists.
+Install trench fan coil convectors in suspended floors parallel to floor joists.
 Locate them beside windows or glass doors because they are designed for foot traffic.